We’re experts in staying the course

 One-of-a-kind kids deserve exceptional care

-Children’s offers a wide range of pediatric physical rehab services.
+Children’s offers a wide range of pediatric physical medicine and rehabilitation services.
 They fall into these main categories:

 - We get kids moving.
 Our physical therapists help kids do everyday activities that call for moving their bodies, such as walking and catching a ball.